axelvaldez/radical-companies/_posts/rhatchery.live/2023-04-25-kendell-johnson-subscription-economics.markdown

   <p>You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.</p>
   <p id="_signature">Buckminster Fuller</p>
  </div>

+<h1>Lighter and without Friction</h1>
  <p>For my generation (1951) the believe was that if you &ldquo;got good grades&rdquo; and &ldquo;worked hard&rdquo;, you had a chance to do good, better than your parents.
 And indeed, that was the case for some of us (<em>i.e.</em>, white, lower middle-class).
+I held that believe for most of my working life.
+And the I didn&rsquo;</p>
-But that is not the case any more for most young people.
+ <p>This is not the case any more for most young people.
 The belief is gone, the reality is different.
 So, screw it.</p>
  <div class="center">
   <table class="h2table">
    <tr>